-So many people love to use fabric softener to make your clothes smell nice, but there are plenty of reasons not to.
+So many people love to use fabric softener to make their clothes smell nice, but there are plenty of reasons not to.

 Dryer sheets are woven sheets of fibers coated with stearic acid and a variety of other chemicals.
 In the dryer, the stearic acid melts from the heat, coating the clothes to make them soft and reduce static.

 Unfortunately, the film from the dryer sheet also coats your entire dryer which in turn damages the dryer's lint filter.
 In fact, the residue from the fabric softener sheet builds up on the filter, day after day making it difficult get the lint off your clothes.

 You may also notice your clothes are covered in lint when you remove them from the dryer.
 Lint stays on your clothes because no air can make it through the filter to pull the lint away from your clothes.